How much could your Lifetime ISA be worth?

 If you're between 18 and 39 you can open a Lifetime ISA.
 And while you're under the age of 50 you can contribute up to £4,000 a year and receive an added 25% government bonus.

 When can I withdraw from my Lifetime ISA?

 You can withdraw the money for an eligible property purchase, after age 60 or if you are diagnosed with a terminal illness.
-If you withdrawal the money at any other time you'll have to pay a 25% government withdrawal charge, except withdrawals in the 2017/18 tax year (see below).
+If you withdraw the money at any other time you'll have to pay a 25% government withdrawal charge.

 If you pay a withdrawal charge this may mean you receive back less than you have invested.
 For example, you contribute £4,000 and receive a £1,000 bonus.
 You then withdraw this £5,000 and are subject to a £1,250 government withdrawal charge and get back £3,750.

 An eligible property purchase

 Once your Lifetime ISA has been open for 12 months, you can use the money (including the government bonus) to buy your first home.
 Your first home must be in the UK and can cost up to £450,000.
 You'll need to be buying it using a mortgage or other regulated home purchase plan.
 If your Lifetime ISA has been open for less than 12 months, there will be a government withdrawal charge on the withdrawal.